 - Innovative research that can help your child today.
 Our physicians practice ‘bench-to-bedside’ care, using their research knowledge and findings to inform your child’s treatment.
 We offer access to many clinical trials and participate in a number of studies for kids with undiagnosed growth disorders.

 - Unparalleled expertise and care.
 Our multidisciplinary team not only includes board-certified endocrinologists and diabetes educators, but we also have nutritionists, social workers, physical therapists and psychologists.
 Everyone works hand-in-hand to ensure that your child’s physical, mental and emotional needs are being met.
-Meet the team and learn about our related care services.
+Meet the team.

 - Diabetes Program (Childhood and Adolescent).
 Children’s National is home to one of the nation’s leading American Diabetes Association (ADA) recognized diabetes programs.
 From carefully planning meals, to remembering to check blood sugar levels, we focus on educating our patients and their families on how to manage diabetes.